the complicated economy of creative sugar babies

 "I'm seeking support to fill in the gaps of the starving artist life," writes a 24-year-old self-described actress and former fashion student, who goes by Claire.
 The New York-based sugar baby has a profile on SeekingArrangement.com, the world's largest sugar dating site that connects young men and women seeking financial support with wealthy benefactors also known as sugar daddies.

-Seeking Arrangement and similar sites like SugarDaddy.com are filled with thousands of creative men and women like Claire who want help funding their artistic endeavours.
+Seeking Arrangement and similar sites like SugarDaddy.com are filled with thousands of creative men and women like Claire who want help funding their artistic endeavors.
 In 2012, artists, aspiring actresses, and models from around the country made up 19 percent of Seeking Arrangement's sugar babies, according to a press release published by Gawker.

 "We do have a number of people who use sugar dating as a means to pursue their creative outlets," Seeking Arrangement's public relations manager Alexis Germany wrote to me over email.
 A search for "artist" on the site brings up more than 10,0000 results for potential sugar babies that have professions ranging from makeup artist and writer to painter and designer.

 Through Seeking Arrangement, which boasts 5.5 million members worldwide, these sugar babies are matched with a sugar daddy or mommy that will offer them financial stability, something that can be hard to maintain as a struggling artist.

 While the idea of "sugaring" can be associated with extravagant exotic trips and luxurious designer clothing, many of the artists using the site are simply looking for a way to make ends meet.
 One 24-year-old Brooklynite who works in graphic design writes that she wants "someone who enjoys being around a young artistic woman who's not all about being pampered, but more about being financially stable to further my art career."